sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 -t is the number of cores (e.g. 8) to find out how many you have, grep -c processor /proc/cpuinfo

+**Look at the assembly graph**

+- Copy the <fn>file.gfa</fn> to your local computer
+    - e.g. using a file transfer program such as Cyberduck
+    - Install Cyberduck
+    - Open Cyberduck
+    - click on "open connection"
+    - choose SFTP from drop down menu
+    - server = your virtual machine IP address (e.g. abrpi.genome.edu.au)
+    - username = your username
+    - password = your password
+    - You should now see a window showing the folders and files on your virtual machine.
+    - You can drag and drop files into the preferred folder.

+- Examine the assembly in the program Bandage.
+    - Install Bandage.
+    - File: Load graph: <fn>file.gfa</fn>
+    - In the left hand panel, click "Draw graph"
+    - How many contigs?
+Sizes?

 **Correct**